 Eploy - Our Commitment to GDPR

-The EU General Data Protection Regulation (GDPR) comes into effect in May 2018.
+The EU General Data Protection Regulation (GDPR) came into effect in May 2018.
 The new legislation applies to all businesses processing the personal data of EU citizens, whether they are inside or outside of the EU.

 What is personal data?

 In recruitment, we collect lots of data about our candidates - but which of it is deemed ‘personal’ or ‘sensitive’?